-Finding The Right Therapist Can Be Time-Consuming.
+Finding The Right Therapist Can Be Overwhelming and Time-Consuming.

 It started with a simple Google search, but after sifting through countless profiles and outdated websites, you started to think it just wasn’t worth it.
 Who has time to scour the internet looking for the right therapist?

 I’ve created this page to help you quickly determine if I might be the right fit for you.
 Every therapist is different, and it’s important for you to feel confident with your decision.